arvina-tech/tempo-watchtower/README.md

 cargo test
 ```

-The end-to-end test uses the real Postgres and Redis instances configured in `.env`.
+The end-to-end test uses the real Postgres and Redis instances configured in `config.toml`.